coppinr/clham/README.md

 1. The input text file can be the Industry Canada delimited question bank, or the output of "wrong answers" obtained from a previous run of this program.

-2. The exam mode ("-m exam") runs through one pseudo-randomly chosen question from each section (though you can restrict which sections to pull from), resulting in a generated test of 50 questions for the Advanced set, and of 100 questions for the Basic set.
+2. The exam mode ("**-m exam**") runs through one pseudo-randomly chosen question from each section (though you can restrict which sections to pull from), resulting in a generated test of 50 questions for the Advanced set, and of 100 questions for the Basic set.

 3. You are given the option after finishing the test, or even after entering "q" to quit, to save the questions you got wrong to a text file.
 You can then rerun that text file as input, and run a test from only your 'problem' questions.

 4. The French translation of the intro and section labels is poor; the labelling of the section in English may also be questionable.

-###Example Usage:
+###Sample Usage:
 To run one or more entire sections from the Advanced Question Bank:
 > python clham.py -a -i amat_adv_quest/amat_adv_quest_delim.txt